Watson et al

 14-33

-C terminus of the amino acid in the P site participates in the ester bond as a carbonyl radical (-C=O), without a separate -OH group.
-The peptide bond is formed by a nucleophilic attack of the N of the A site amino terminus on this carbonyl C. The -O- of the ester bond remains attached to the 3'-C of the tRNA.
-The proton on the 2'-C then shifts to the 3'-C to restore the -OH terminus of the uncharged tRNA, and a proton from the amino terminus of the incoming amino acid the shifts to the 2'-C. The in vivo reaction balances, without production of an H20 molecule.
+C terminus of the amino acid in the P site is joined to the 3'-C of the terminal nucleotide at the end of the tRNA by an ( -O- ) ester bond.
+This means the C-terminus contributes to to the peptide bond ass a carbonyl radical (-C=O), without a separate -OH group.
+The peptide bond is formed by a nucleophilic attack of the N terminus of the amino terminus in the A site on this carbonyl C, while the ester bond to the tRNA remains intact.
+The proton on the 2'-C then shifts to the 3'-C so as to restore the -OH terminus of the now uncharged tRNA, and a proton from the N terminus of the A site amino acid the shifts to the 2'-C. The in vivo reaction balances, without production of an H20 molecule.